JinELEC/AXI4-Lite_DDC_IP_Core/README.md

 As the number of taps increases, the hardware resource utilization and power consumption increase due to the increased number of DSPs and registers.
 However, a higher number of taps shows improved filtering performance with better attenuation of unwanted frequency components.

 The DDC using 16-tap FIR achieves the highest operating frequency and lowest resource usage, but shows limited attenuation.
 In contrast, 64-tap FIR shows better attenuation, operates at reduced frequency with increased hardware complexity.

+## Conclusion
+The DDC architecture was successfully implemented using a phase accumulator, CORDIC-based digital mixer, and parameterized FIR filter.
+The design was verified through simulation and frequency-domain analysis, confirming correct frequency translation and attenuation.

+The results demonstrate the trade-off between DDC with different FIR taps and FPGA resource utilization.
+Increasing the number of FIR taps improves attenuation performance but requires hardware complexity, higher power consumption, and reduced maximum operating frequency.